-DCT uses Nginx/OpenResty28 as an HTTP server and a reverse proxy for the application.
+DCT uses Nginx/OpenResty22 as an HTTP server and a reverse proxy for the application.
 Using the default configuration, all connections to DCT are over HTTPS and require the user to authenticate.
 The Nginx/ OpenResty configuration files can be edited via /etc/config bind mounts, for the proxy container to customize the HTTP server and change options (such as TLS versions).

-28 https://openresty.org/en/
+22 https://openresty.org/en/

-4.5.1 API keys
+5.5.1 API keys

-4.5.1.1 API keys
+5.5.1.1 API keys

 API keys are the default method to authenticate with DCT.
-This is done by including the key in the HTTP Authorization request header29 with type apk.
-A cURL example using an example key of cURL (like web browsers and other HTTP clients) will not connect to DCT over HTTPS unless a valid TLS certificate has been configured for the Nginx server.
-If this configuration step(see page 59) has not been performed yet and the risk is comprehended, you may disable the check in the HTTP client.
-For instance, this can done with cURL using the --insecure flag.
+This is done by including the key in the HTTP Authorization request header23 with type apk.
+A cURL example using an example key of 1.0p9PMkZ04Hgy0ezwjhX0Fi4lEKrD4pflejgqjd0pfKtywlSWR9G0fIaWajuKcBT3 would appear as:

+curlheader 'Authorization: apk 1.0p9PMkZO4Hgy0ezwjhX0Fi4lEKrD4pflejgqjd0pfKtywlSWR9G0fIaWajuKcBT3' CURL (like web browsers and other HTTP clients) will not connect to DCT over HTTPS unless a valid TLS certificate has been configured for the Nginx server.
+If this configuration step(see page 65) has not been performed yet and the risk is comprehended, you may disable the check in the HTTP client.
+For instance, this can done with cURL using the insecure flag.
 The cURL version must be 7.43 or higher.